Science KS1: Solutions

 It describes the way that two substances combine when forming a solution and what properties each type of substance needs to have.

-This video is an ideal tool to support pupils in developing an understanding of the complex processes of dissolving solids into liquids.
-It can be used to outline the process and
+This short film is an ideal tool to support pupils in developing an understanding of the complex processes of dissolving solids into liquids.

 Points for discussion: